-In Tokyo, Japanese architect Kengo Kuma has transformed a former book warehouse into ‘la kagu‘ – an event space in the city’s Kagurazaka district.
-A huge staircase interspersed with trees winds up to the entrance of this former Tokyo warehouse that Kengo Kuma and Associates has converted into a lifestyle store and cafe.
+In Tokyo, Japanese architect Kengo Kuma has transformed a former book warehouse into ‘la kagu ‘– an event space in the city’s Kagurazaka district.
+A colossal staircase interspersed with trees winds up to the entrance of this former Tokyo warehouse that Kengo Kuma and Associates has converted into a lifestyle store and cafe.

 - Architects: Kengo Kuma| Kengo Kuma Bibliography & Profile